English - Faith Builders Educational Programs

 February 2012 - Present.

-In the lower division baccalaureate/associate division category, 3 semester hours in English Composition (10/15) (10/20 revalidation).
+In the lower division baccalaureate/associate degree category, 3 semester hours in English Composition (10/15) (10/20 revalidation).